TomatoBr0/Keylgger-Sender/README.md

 # Keylogger & Reverse Shell Integration

-This repository contains a **keylogger** for macOS and a **reverse shell** integration script.
+This repository contains a keylogger made by **Casey Scarborough** for macOS and a **reverse shell** integration script.
 The keylogger captures keystrokes from a target macOS device and sends the logs to a remote Kali Linux machine over a persistent network connection.

 ## Features
 - **Reverse Shell**: Opens a reverse shell from the macOS device to the Kali Linux machine.